Walt Disney World’s Blizzard Beach FAQ

-Summit Plummet is a 120 foot high ski jump that you shoot down at speeds of 60-mph.
+Summit Plummet is a 120-foot high ski jump that you shoot down at speeds of 60mph.

-We’ve been on this one with small children who squeal with glee as you twist and turn down the drop and I’ve also been on this ride with adults who were surprised by the speed and thrills of the ride.
-If you don’t have enough riders in your group, the lifeguards will combine groups.
+We’ve been on this one with small children who squeal with glee as you twist and turn down the drop, and we’ve also been on this ride with adults who were surprised by the speed and thrills of the ride.
+If you don’t have enough riders in your group, the lifeguards may combine groups.

 The Toboggan Racer is a head-first eight lane race course.
 You lay on a mat and ride the course as it dips and propels you down the mountain side of Mt.
 Gushmore.

-The Downhill Double Dipper is the world’s only side-by-side tube racing slides.
+The Downhill Double Dipper is the world’s only side-by-side tube racing slide.
 The slides are identical and are enclosed for part of the run.
 The tubes are approximately twice the diameter of the enclosed run at Runoff Rapids.
 The slides are setup as a race and run straight down the hill.
 Passengers travel at speeds up to 25 mph.

-But be warned, just when you are so relaxed you think you might doze off on your raft, that’s when you get squirted by a stream of water from Ice Gator’s house, the snow making machine, one of many sprayers or geysers along the path, or go through one of the waterfalls of runoff at the entrance to the ice cave at Mt.
+But be warned, just when you are so relaxed you think you might doze off on your raft, that’s when you get squirted by a stream of water from Ice Gator’s house, the snow-making machine, one of many sprayers or geysers along the path, or the waterfall runoff at the entrance to the ice cave at Mt.
 Gushmore.

 What about the kids?
 Are there areas just for them?

 Ski Patrol Training Camp is the place for pre-teenagers.
-Here they can balance on the floating icebergs, ride the T-bar drop and enjoy their own water slides.
+Here they can balance on the floating icebergs, ride the T-bar drop, and enjoy their own water slides.

-Are tubes provided by BB?
+Are tubes provided by Blizzard Beach?

-A limited amount of complimentary tubes sizes are available at all tube rides.
+A limited number of complimentary tubes sizes are available at all tube rides.
 Tubes that are provided for an attraction should be left at that attraction.
 Tubes of varying sizes and for multiple riders are available depending on the attraction.
 At peak times there may be a shortage of tubes.